blockcoders/nestjs-ethers/README.md

   }).compile();
 ```

-## Testing a class that uses @InjectContractProvider
+## Testing a class that uses InjectContractProvider

 This package exposes a getContractToken(token?: string) function that returns a prepared injection token based on the contract provided context.
 Using this token, you can easily provide a mock implementation of the `ethers.Contract` using any of the standard custom provider techniques, including useClass, useValue, and useFactory.